 Course “Laser system” contains information about physical fundamentals and design of modern laser systems.
 Requirements to laser systems, used in science and industry, are analyzed.
 Main characteristics and technical features of laser systems are presented.
-Applications of laser systems in the industry, environmental monitoring, optical communication, and biomedicine are discussed.
+Applications of laser systems in industry, environmental monitoring, optical communication and biomedicine are discussed.

 The course provides the theoretical background of the passive optoelectronic devices.
-We consider the main components of such devices like light sources and sensors, the basics of photometry, of the photosensors’ performance as well as the basics of evaluation of signal and noise amplitudes at the photosensor device output.
-Special attention will be paid to the practical implementation of the theoretical information.
+We consider the main components of such devices like light sources and sensors, the basics of photometry, the photo receivers'’ performance as well as the basics of evaluation of signal and noise amplitudes at the photo receiver output.
+Special attention is paid to the practical implementation of the theoretical information.

-Laser and Fiber Optic Technologies in Navigation Systems
+Laser and Fiber Optic Technologies in Navigation Systems (3 ECTS)

 The subject of the course is the study of fundamentals and main types of optical gyros, based upon the use of quantum electronics and waveguide technologies – namely, of laser and fiber optical gyros, as well as of the systems, providing technique implementation in the measuring apparatus, in the inertial navigation and movement control systems.